fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     And Lot, who said to his nation: 'Do you commit such indecency (sodomy) in a way that no one has preceded you in the worlds?
 You approach men lustfully instead of women.
 Truly, you are a nation who exceed (in sin).'
 The only answer of his nation was: 'Expel them from your village.
 They are people who keep themselves purified.'
 We saved him and all his family, except his wife, who was made to remain, and We rained down upon them a rain.
 So look how was the end of the evildoers.
     Qur'an 7:80-84

+The Quran, in the following passage, suggests that Ibrahim and Sarah found out about the destruction of Lot’s people after being given the good news of having a son:

+    And when Our envoys brought Abraham the good news, they said, "We are going to destroy the people of this town; its people are wrongdoers."

+    He said, "Yet Lot is in it."
+They said, "We are well aware of who is in it.
+We will save him, and his family, except for his wife, who will remain behind."
+    The Quran, verses 29:31-32

 ### Destruction of Sodom and Gomorrah
 When morning came, Allah 'turned the cities upside down, and rained down on them brimstones hard as baked clay, spread, layer on layer' putting an end to the lives of the people and describing it as "So taste ye My Wrath and My Warning!" in the Qur'an.
 The Qur'an refers to the sites of Sodom and Gomorrah as 'signs for those who understand by example', those who 'care to understand' and those who 'fear a grievous penalty or a painful doom'.
 The Qur'an also uses the story as an example stating: